Where Passion Meets Purpose

 Special Needs Trust

 A Pooled Special Needs Trust (Pooled Trust) is a type of Special Needs Trust established and managed by a non-profit organization.
-The primary purpose of the Pooled Trust, like a Special Needs Trust, is to protect and maintain public benefit eligibility for disabled individuals anticipating funds from a personal injury settlement or inheritance.
-Each beneficiary has their own account within the larger trust, and those accounts are “pooled” for investment and management purposes.
-With the ability to “pool” accounts, the trust can make more stable investments and deliver additional management services that a singular trust may be unable to afford.
+The primary purpose of the Pooled Trust, like a Special Needs Trust, is to protect and maintain public benefit eligibility for disabled individuals anticipating funds from a legal settlement or inheritance.
+Every beneficiary has their own account within the trust, and those accounts are "pooled" for investment and management purposes.
+With the ability to "pool" accounts, the trust can make more stable investments and deliver additional management services that a singular trust may be unable to afford.

 Though assets are “pooled”, every beneficiary has their own account.
 At no point would one beneficiary be entitled to another’s trust assets.
 The process of establishing a Pooled Trust account often does not require a lawyer, can be completed in a short period of time, and is far more affordable than retaining an attorney to draft an SNT.
 The Pooled Trust is also a sole benefit trust that can be established by the beneficiary, their parents, grandparents, legal guardian, or court for a disabled person of any age.